Gay Jakarta · City Guide

 Another option is a ‘Bajaj’ (bright orange tuk-tuk) which are great for speed, as they get through the traffic more quickly, though not so great for comfort.
 They operate without metres so make sure to haggle and agree a price before you set off.
 There are also many motorcycle taxis called Ojek, best for quick hops from A to B and when you have to be someplace fast.
 Insist on a helmet to minimise risk and agree the price upfront.

-For a list of recommended Jakarta hotels for gay travellers, visit our Gay Jakarta Hotels page.
+For a list of recommended Jakarta hotels for gay travelers, visit our Gay Jakarta Hotels page.

 Merdeka Square (the world’s largest city square) and the National Monument (MONAS) – built to commemorate Indonesian independence, is a good place to start (pictured above).